gradle/gradle/design-docs/managed-component-model.md

 - Generalise the work done to allow `@Managed` subtypes of `JarBinarySpec` to support this.
 - Allow for binaries and components.
-- Change core plugins to declare default implementations for `ComponentSpec` and `BinarySpec`.
-This will allow `@Managed` subtypes of each of these types.

 ### Test cases